-At 30 June 2023 and 2022 the Group is exposed to changes in the value of its investment in Equipment Leasing and Finance Holdings Limited.
+At 30 June 2023 the Group was exposed to changes in the value of its investment in Equipment Leasing and Finance Holdings Limited.

-The following table illustrates the sensitivity of profit and equity to a reasonable possible change in the share price of Equipment Leasing and Finance Holdings Limited of +/- 20 cents per share (2022: +/- 20 cents per share) (The carrying value at 30 June 2023 was \$1.75 per share and 30 June 2022 was \$1.65 per share).
-These changes are considered to be reasonably possible based on observation of current market conditions.
+The following table illustrates the sensitivity of profit and equity to a reasonable possible change in the share price of Equipment Leasing and Finance Holdings Limited of +/- 20 cents per share (The carrying value at 30 June 2023 was \$1.75 per share).
+These changes were considered to be reasonably possible based on observation of historic market conditions.
 The calculations are based on a change in the share price for each period, and the shares held at each reporting date that are sensitive to changes in the share price.
 All other variables are held constant.

-Profit for the e Year Equity
+Profit for the Year Equity

 +20 cents per share -20 cents per share +20 cents per share -20 cents per share

-30 June 2023 (\$'000) 356 (356) 356 (356)

-30 June 2022 (\$'000) 356 (356) 356 (356)
+356 (356) 356 (356)